brexhq/bazel-kotlin-vscode-extension/README.md

 ### Lazy Compilation

 In the original implementation, the LSP would try to compile all the source files in the workspace to compute the module descriptors and the PSI represenation of the source files.
 In a large repo involving thousands of source files, this may lead to very high resource usage and the initial sync could be significantly slow.
 With our bazel sync implementation, we pre-compute a lot of things in the `bazel build` through an aspect, so it becomes redundant to do so again in the LSP for all files.
 So we can opt to just do "lazy" compliation but still get the full symbol index through the classpath from the build.
-THe a lazy/on-demand compilation mode is available by default.
+The lazy/on-demand compilation mode is enabled by default.
 It can be disabled with the following configuration option:
 ```
 bazelKLS.lazyCompilation: false
 ```